FCDO Services »Modern slavery statement

 In 2016, FCDO Services became the first central government organisation to be awarded the Chartered Institute of Procurement and Supply (CIPS) Corporate Ethics Mark.
 To retain this mark all of our procurement staff annually undertake training in ethical procurement and supply, including combating modern slavery and other human rights abuses and to then complete an examination, gaining a pass mark exceeding 80%.

-Goals and Key Performance Indicators (KPIs)
+Goals and key performance indicators (KPIs)

 To continue our commitment to eradicating modern slavery in our supply chain we:

-• Regularly review our terms and conditions to ensure that they are relevant and in line with current legislation
+• regularly review our terms and conditions to ensure that they are relevant and in line with current legislation

-• Continue to request, where appropriate, that new suppliers sign and return our Ethics Policy Statement to ensure that they declare that their working practices meet the minimum standards.
+• continue to request, where appropriate, that new suppliers sign and return our Ethics Policy Statement to ensure that they declare that their working practices meet the minimum standards.

-• Continue to ensure that our statement is based upon the Ethical Trade Initiative (ETI) Base Code which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice
+• continue to ensure that our statement is based upon the Ethical Trade Initiative (ETI) Base Code which is founded on the conventions of the International Labour Organisation (ILO) and is an internationally recognised code of labour practice

-• Continue to utilise independent data which reports on supplier’s ethical practices.
+• continue to utilise independent data which reports on supplier’s ethical practices.
 The result of these reports support in determining if we would engage with or continue trading with suppliers who do not meet our core principles as set out in the Ethics Policy Statement

-• Where appropriate work with colleagues across UK government to identify and eradicate Modern Slavery in the supply chain
+• where appropriate work with colleagues across UK government to identify and eradicate Modern Slavery in the supply chain

-• Continue to conduct assessments for all current or new suppliers and relevant markets to identify those which are considered high or medium risk.
+• continue to conduct assessments for all current or new suppliers and relevant markets to identify those which are considered high or medium risk.
 As a minimum this considers:

 • the location of the supply chain